patrickwrowe/Language-Models-for-AI-Molecule-Generation/README.md

 Above, we can see that the model has learned to generate valid SMILES strings, but we can also see information on the types of errors the model makes.
 These fall into two categories, syntactic errors, where the model generates a string which is not valid SMILES, and semantic errors, where the model generates a valid SMILES string but one which does not correspond to a real molecule.

-Syntactic: e.g. The model has a tendancy to open parentheses but not close them, or opening rings but not specifying where they close.
+Syntactic: e.g. The model has a tendancy to open parentheses but not close them, or opening rings but not specifying where they close:

 `SMILES Parse Error: extra open parentheses while parsing: CC(=O)N[C@@H](CCCCN)C(=O)N[C@@H](CCCCN)C(=O)N[C@@H](CCCN=C(N)N)C(=O)N[C@@H](CC(C)C)C(=O)N[C@@H](CCCC
 SMILES Parse Error: check for mistakes around position 96:
 (CC(C)C)C(=O)N[C@@H](CCCC
 `

 Semantic: E.g. Occasionally generating molecules where atoms have incorrect valences (e.g. F with two bonds):

 `SMILES Parse Error: Failed parsing SMILES ' HC(=O)N[C@H](C(=O)N[C@@H](CCCCN)C(=O)N[C@@H](CCCCN)C(=O)N[C@@H](CCCCN)C(=O)N[C@@H](Cc1ccc(O)cc1)C(=O''
 Explicit valence for atom # 0 F, 2, is greater than permitted`